electron/forge/README.md

 electron-forge make
 ```

-This will generate platform specific distributables for you.
-Note you can only generate distributables for your current platform.
+This will generate platform specific distributables (installers, distribution
+packages, etc.) for you.
+Note that you can only generate distributables for your
+current platform.

 ## Linting your Project